johnnymugs/controllers-talk/talk.md

   TODO: expand on this!
 - Why are you doing these wrong
-- There is something unique about Rails controllers that confuses people {:/comment}
+- There is something unique about Rails controllers that confuses people

-# there's not a lot of logic, or there shouldn't be!
+- there's not a lot of logic, or there shouldn't be!

+{:/comment}

+# Controllers are hard to test in isolation

+That's what leads to these anti-patterns

 # but there's hope!